SAP-samples/teched2022-IN280/exercises/ex4/ex40/readme.md

 ### Prepared system landscpae

-- Several certificates have been uploaded that are partially already expired or will soon expire
+- Several certificates have been uploaded.
+They are partially already expired or will expire soon
 - JMS queues have been created and filled with messages
 - Some queues have been stopped to provoke critical states
 - The queue sizes of some queues have been reduced to reach "earlier" the max capacity